thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld-pe.md

 step71:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-1-pe.png
-        title: 'Navigate to the Customers page;'
+        title: 'Navigate to the "Customers" page;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-2-pe.png
-        title: 'By default, you navigate to the customer group “All”.
+        title: 'By default, you navigate to the customer group "All".
 Click the "+" sign to add a new customer;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-3-pe.png
-        title: 'Input customer title and click "Add";'
+        title: 'Input the customer title.
+Additionally, you can input personal details for the customer and assign a home dashboard.
+To finalize the customer creation, you can click the "Add" button.
+In this case, the new customer will be created and will be located in the "All" customers folder.
+Let`s create a separate group for our customer.
+To do this, click on "Next: Owner and groups" button;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-4-pe.png
-        title: 'Customer has been created.'
+        title: 'If desired, you can assign a different owner for this customer.
+We will leave this option unchanged.
+Enter a name for the new group and click "Create a new one!";'
+    4:
+        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-5-pe.png
+        title: 'Click "Add" to create a new customers group;'
+    5:
+        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-6-pe.png
+        title: 'Now, click "Add" to create a new customer;'
+    6:
+        image: /images/helloworld/getting-started-pe/hello-world-7-create-customer-7-pe.png
+        title: 'The customer has been created and is located in the "My Customers" group.
+You can navigate to this group by clicking on its name.'

 step72:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-1-pe.png
-        title: 'Open Devices page.
-Select your device and click the "Change owner" button;'
+        title: 'Open "Devices" page.
+Mark your device and click the "Change owner" button;'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-2-pe.png
-        title: 'Start typing the customer name and then click on the customer item.
+        title: 'Start typing the customer name and then select the customer.
 When click the "Change owner" button;'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-3-pe.png
         title: 'Click "Yes".
 You can always change the owner back to the tenant;'
     3:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-4-pe.png
-        title: 'Your device list should be empty now.
-This is because it displays the devices of the tenant.
-Toggle the "Include custom entities" slider to see your customers devices in the general list of devices;'
+        title: 'By default, your device list displays both tenant devices and devices of your customers.
+Disable the "Include custom entities" slider to see only tenant devices in the list of devices;'
     4:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-5-pe.png
-        title: 'Navigate to the customer to see your device.
-Click "Manage customer devices" icon for "My New Customer";'
+        title: 'Your device list should be empty now;'
     5:
         image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-6-pe.png
+        title: 'Navigate to the "Customers" page.
+Find your customer in the list of customers and then click on the "Manage customer devices" icon;'
+    6:
+        image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-7-pe.png
-        title: 'Your device is now in the customer device groups "All".'
+        title: 'Your device is now owned by the customer and is located in the customer`s device group "All".'

+step72_1:
+    0:
+        image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-8-pe.png
+        title: 'Click on the "+" icon in the top right corner of the table.
+Input device name (for example, "Thermostat") and navigate to the "Owner and groups" tab;'
+    1:
+        image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-9-pe.png
+        title: 'Select new owner and click "Add";'
+    2:
+        image: /images/helloworld/getting-started-pe/hello-world-71-assign-device-to-customer-10-pe.png
+        title: 'The device has been created, and it immediately belongs to your customer;'

 step73:
     0: